Neil Breen

-Neil Breen (b.
-1957/1958) is an American filmmaker and actor.
-Since 2005, he has made six feature films in which he acts as director, writer, producer and lead star, while being in charge of most other key crew positions.
+Neil Breen is an American filmmaker and actor.
+Since 2005, he has made seven feature films in which he acts as director, writer, producer and lead star, while being in charge of most other key crew positions.
 He usually finances his films himself independently from his earnings as a professional architect, using amateur casts and crews.

 Breen's works have garnered a cult following as "so bad it's good" films, often being singled out for their poor acting (notably from Breen), bizarre story and dialogue, offbeat editing and low-budget production values; his stories are typically psychological thrillers or science fiction with strong social commentary depicting lonely, tragic heroes in grandiose struggles against corrupt institutions.
+He has been compared to Tommy Wiseau.

 Life and career

 Breen grew up on the East Coast of the United States and developed an interest in film and filmmaking at an early age.
 He studied architecture and initially became a licensed architect in California.
 He gained a small following after releasing his first film, Double Down, which played at the Cinefamily cinematheque in Los Angeles in 2010.
 In the years that followed, Breen continued working as an architect as a means to finance his next film: I Am Here....
 Now, which also played at the Cinefamily in 2011.
 Since then, he has established a reputation as a cult amateur filmmaker.
-He has claimed to have recruited his cast from Craigslist ads to go along with directly being involved with theaters for distribution in a limited run starting at 7pm.
+He has claimed to have recruited his cast from Craigslist ads.